josemanuelgonzalezfornell/iTunes-sync/README.md

 # iTunes-sync
-Development of a python app for iTunes music library sync.
+Development of a python app for sync iTunes and Rhythmbox music libraries.